 Data warehouse benefits

 A successfully implemented data warehouse can help your organization in several ways.
-It offers:
+Some of the benefits of a data warehouse include:

 Data warehousing typically involves converting data from multiple sources and formats into one standard format, making it easier for users to analyze and share insights on the entire collection of data.